Pjurkowsky/YmlToArduinoIOT/docs/output-format.md

 should be structured and the patterns for converting the `.yml` input into `C++` snippets used in Arduino sketches

 After reading this document, please take a look at the example [input](./sample/input.yml) and [output](./sample/output.ino) files.
-The output file has comments labeling each block, but they are not required to be there when generating the sketch with this tool.
+The output file has comments labeling each block, but they are not required to be there when

 ## Outline
 A typical arduino sketch has 3 sections: